The Unofficial Guide to Walt Disney World 2018

 Each year the unofficial “bible” to Walt Disney World continues to evolve.
 It really is the definitive guide to the Walt Disney World Resort.
-The 2016 edition is one of the largest updates to date with new trip planning tools, a complete reorganisation and an easy to read chart highlighting the changes in the last 2, 5 and 10 years for those who have not visited in a while.
+The 2018 edition has been updated with the latest information on the newest land at Disney’s Animal Kingdom, namely Pandora — The World of Avatar.
+One useful feature is a “What’s New” chart highlighting the major changes in the last 2, 5 and 10 years for those who have not visited in a while.

 If you have kids then you might like to consider the sister publication, The Unofficial Guide to Walt Disney World with Kids instead.

 If you take your visit to the Walt Disney World Resort seriously then the Unofficial Guide to Walt Disney World is the book for you

 We first bought this book back in the early 90’s and it is invaluable in helping you make better use of your time with hints and tips on how to beat the crowds and see the shows with the minimum of wait times.
 For example it will tell you the best places to go to watch the fireworks at EPCOT or the best vantage points to watch the Magic Kingdom parades.

 Though it does not have some of the gloss and visual appeal of some other guides, what it lacks in colour photographs it more than makes up for in sheer volume of information and facts.
 If you are after colour photos then the aptly named The Unofficial Guide: The Color Companion to Walt Disney World fits the bill.